sims4toolkit/s4tk-vscode/samples/HowToUseS4TK.md

 pop up as you type, and any errors detected by the validator will be underlined to signify that something is wrong.

+## Globbing Safeguards

+If you're not familiar with glob patterns (the patterns used in each package's `include` and `exclude` lists), you can relax.
+When using default settings, the build script will guarantee that:

+- Every package has at least one file being written to it
+- Every file in your source folder is being written to a package
+- No files are being built to multiple packages, i.e. no duplicates

+Advanced users with legitimate reasons for altering this behavior can do so by setting the `allowEmptyPackages`, `allowPackageOverlap`, and `allowIgnoredFiles` properties in `buildSettings` to true.

 --------------------------------------------------------------------------------

 # How to Build Your Project